Skip to content

 By taking these steps ahead of time and meeting the burden of proof while presenting one’s case in court, parties stand a good chance at obtaining satisfactory judgments in their favour.
 Moving forward then requires knowledge of how best to use expert testimony and mediation strategies during litigation proceedings.

-Expert Testimony And Mediation IN HOLLAND
+Expert Testimony And Mediation in Holland

 In the Netherlands, when a person or entity wishes to commence legal proceedings against another party, there are several options available.
 Provisional relief is an option for those seeking to obtain swift action in order to protect their rights and interests pending resolution of the dispute.
 Alternative Dispute Resolution methods such as mediation can be used by parties who wish to avoid litigation costs and lengthy court procedures.
 Expert testimony may also be called upon during the course of a case if certain technical issues require clarification.